 As a child, I did not like grilled cheese.
-If you’ve read my post on French toast, you know that little Nisha didn’t like French toast either.
+Little Nisha didn’t like French toast either.
 To be honest, I didn’t like pizza very much either.
 I know, I was an awful, ungrateful child.

 My dislike for grilled cheese stemmed primarily from the two primary ingredients found in grilled cheese: bread and cheese.
 Again, I know, I sound like a monster, but let me explain.